jhockx/server-configuration/README.md

 ### Nginx reverse proxy
 See the README in the `nginx_proxy` folder.

-# Add websites
+# Add websites, run scripts, host REST API's
 To add websites, follow the instructions in the `README.md` in the folder of the specific architecture you want to use for your website.
-For instance, if you want to host a Wordpress website, look in the `Wordpress` folder.
+For instance, if you want to host a Wordpress website, look in the `Wordpress` folder or if you want to run a scheduled Python script look in the python_script folder.

 # Add CI/CD by configuring a GitLab Runner
 [Install the GitLab Runner](https://docs.gitlab.com/runner/install/linux-repository.html).
 After installation, go to `Settings > CI/CD > Runners (Expand)` in your project/subgroup/group in GitLab and follow the instructions to setup your GitLab Runner.
 One of the things you need to answer is which executor you want to use.
 Pick `Docker` and as image use `alpine:latest`.
 Just to make sure, restart you GitLab Runner by running `gitlab-runner restart` on your server.
 Run `gitlab-runner verify` to instantly let the Runner connect to your repo.
 If you want this runner to be available for multiple projects, go to the Runner on GitLab and un-check "Lock to current projects".